Trevor Zegras Game Preview: Ducks vs. Bruins

 Zegras Season Stats Insights

-- In 4 games this season, Zegras has averaged 19:00 on the ice, while putting up a plus-minus of +1.
+- Zegras has averaged 17:55 of ice time this season (with a plus-minus rating of 0).

-- Zegras has yet to score a goal through four games this season.
+- Zegras has yet to score a goal this year through six games played.

-- Zegras has a point in one of four games, but has not posted multiple points in a game yet this season.
+- In one of six games this year, Zegras has recorded a point, but the multi-point contest has eluded him so far.

-- Zegras has had an assist in one of four games this year.
+- In one of six games this year, Zegras has had an assist, but has yet to record two or more.

 Sign up for Underdog fantasy today.